MicrosoftDocs/memdocs/windows-365/privacy-personal-data.md

 ### How long is customer data and customer content stored?

-Windows 365 treats both the Cloud PC disk and the data on the VM itself as customer data.
+Windows 365 treats both the Cloud PC disk and the data on the VM itself as customer content.
 When a user is removed from Windows 365, Windows 365 keeps non-alert personal data for a maximum of 90 days.
 In passive scenarios, data is kept for a minimum of 90 days and a maximum of 180 days.
 For security purposes, alert data collected by Microsoft Defender for Endpoint is stored for [180 days if the customer uses Microsoft Defender for Endpoint](/security/defender-endpoint/data-storage-privacy).

 For more information on data retention, see [Data retention, deletion, and destruction in Microsoft 365](/compliance/assurance/assurance-data-retention-deletion-and-destruction-overview).